-SAS: AN INNOVATIVE INTERDISCIPLINARY MODEL
+SAS: THE INTERDISCIPLINARY MODEL

-Quarter 1: September 1 to October 23
+- Quarter 1: September 1 to October 22, 2022 (8 weeks)

-Quarter 3: January 31 to March 26
+- Quarter 3: January 30 to March 25, 2023 (8 weeks)

-Quarter 4: April 18 to June 11
+- Quarter 4: April 17 to June 10, 2023 (8 weeks)

 You can expect to teach 5 courses, or the equivalent, across four quarters.
 A typical course consists of three 90-minute classes a week across eight weeks.
 The teaching workload includes course content preparation, marking of assessments, and providing individual feedback to students.